Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

 ### SSL Encryption

-Ideally Alfresco Insight Zeppelin is deployed on a separate server.
-If Alfresco Insight Zeppelin is using SSL to communicate with Alfresco Content Services you must add the following settings to each Interpreter configured with Alfresco Insight Zeppelin:
+Ideally Insight Zeppelin is deployed on a separate server.
+If Insight Zeppelin is using SSL to communicate with Alfresco Content Services you must add the following settings to each Interpreter configured with Insight Zeppelin:

 ```bash
 alfresco.enable.ssl=true